ckorthof/aapjehub/readme.txt

-This is a simple readme file which has no content.
+This is the start of a prsonal Python tutorial.
+Hopefully it will avoid having to re-learn the basics every time I need to do a littlr Python scripting.